 How to obtain a library card:

-- Students must initially obtain a photo identification card from the Registration Office.
-The Tyndale library staff will then use the barcode on the photo identification card to activate borrowing privileges.
-Note that students must update their personal information at the Library at the beginning of each semester.
+- Students will be issued a Tyndale photo identification card from the Registration Office.
+The Tyndale library staff will then activate the barcode on the photo identification card to activate borrowing privileges.
 Auditing Students do not automatically have library borrowing privileges unless they pay a library fee at time of registration.

 - Students who were enrolled in the immediately previous term but are not currently taking courses may pay $15 for a library membership to extend their borrowing privileges for four months.

 - Full-time Faculty must initially obtain a photo identification card from the Registrar's Office.
-The Tyndale library staff will then use the barcode on the photo identification card to activate borrowing privileges.
-Note that the card must be updated at the Library in June every year.
+The Tyndale library staff will activate the card for borrowing privileges.
 Adjunct Faculty and part-time Instructors will have the same library privileges as full-time Faculty members with the exception of the loan policies outlined below.

 - Board members will be issued complimentary annual membership cards upon request.
 Please bring documentation indicating institutional status to the Circulation Desk.